8.2 |

 duties.
 A special right is (traditionally) defined as a right of a

-definite person or party which has some special relationship
+definite person or party that has some special relationship

 with another definite person or party.
 It is agent-relative.
 For